 To reap these benefits it’s important to read books often.
 Unfortunately, the Pew Research Center reports that the Americans typically read only 12 books a year.
 Want to improve your reading practices?
 Try these Mindful tips.

 3 Tips That Will Help You Read More Books

 - Know your reading identity.
 First, ask yourself what you gain from your reading sessions—this can help you determine your reading identity.
 For instance, if you just want to relax, you may be a pleasure reader.
-If you want to keep up with current events or get more information about a certain subject than you are more likely a knowledge seeker.
-Use this identity to customize your reading schedule—pleasure readers may want a more cozy environment to read in while knowledge seekers may want an alert atmosphere and may even take notes.
+If you want to keep up with current events or learn about a subject than you are more likely a knowledge seeker.
+Use this identity to customize your reading practice.
+For instance, pleasure readers may want a more cozy environment to read and unwind at the end of the day.
+But knowledge seekers would benefit from an alert atmosphere and may even want to take notes.

 - Be mindful of your posture, breath, and reading pace.
-As you read be mindful of your body.
+As you read, be mindful of your body.
 Monitor your posture and resist slouching.
 Take note of the rhythm of your breaths.
 Be mindful of your reading speed—slow down and really take in the words.
-This will help your body physically relax.
+This will help your body relax, physically.